-Once I’ve asked my prospect what they are interested in, I organize a virtual 30 minute coffee date where I uncover as much as I can about what my clients.
+Once I’ve asked my prospect what they are interested in, I organize a virtual 30-minute coffee date where I uncover as much as I can about my clients.

 Step 2: Review The Coffee Date And Decide If The Prospect Is A Good Fit